How to Become an Assistant Boxing Coach in the UK

 It is not the same as being a head coach.
 It does not mean running sparring on your own.
 It does not mean taking a group of beginners and doing whatever you want.
 In amateur boxing, coaching is structured for a reason: safety, safeguarding and standards.

 If you are a teenager, student or young adult who loves boxing and wants to become more useful in the gym, assistant coaching can be a strong pathway.
-But it has to be done properly.
+But it has to be done properly, through the body your club is actually affiliated with.

 What is an assistant boxing coach?

-A Level 1 assistant coach supports.
-They do not replace the qualified club coach.
+An assistant coach supports a more senior coach.
+They help the session run safely and smoothly, but they do not replace the qualified club coach.

-A Level 1 assistant coach can help within an England Boxing-affiliated club under the supervision of a Level 2 coach.
+An assistant coach can help under the supervision of a qualified club coach.

 That might include: